|

 NOTE: If

-supplements and medicines or whether a supplement is safe for you.
+supplements and medications you are taking, or whether a supplement is safe for you.
 Many

 herbs and supplements are potent and can have side effects, especially if taken